Key Takeaways

-What Is the ROI of SEO?
+What Is the ROI of SEO and How to Calculate It?

 Return on Investment (ROI) in the context of SEO refers to the measure of the profitability of your SEO efforts.
 It reveals the return you get from the money, time, and resources invested in optimizing your website for search engines.
 In simpler terms, it answers the question: